Dora Metcalf: Computing career

 In 1916, age 24, Greene was sent to Belfast to introduce comptometers into the shipyard offices.
 She stayed with George Clark, who owned the Workman, Clark & Company shipyard.
 Her time in Ireland began whilst the country was beginning the process of independence.

 The comptometry business was successful and in 1917 Greene also set up offices in Dublin and Cork.
 In Dublin she stayed with Matilda Knowles, a leading botanist whose home was a gathering place for Dublin’s intelligentsia, with visitors including Dr Katherine Maguire and Dr Kathleen Lynn, who would be the founder of St Ultan’s Hospital for women and children, as well as Robert Barton, Erskine Childers and W. B. Yeats.

 Greene realised that businessmen and government department managers did not have the understanding or the mathematical knowledge to make full use of the comptometers.
 As a trained mathematician and an evolving entrepreneur she realised the potential for providing services rather than merely hardware.
 To this end, in 1924 she founded Calculating And Statistical Services (CSS), with her cousin Everard Greene, co-founder of the British Tabulating Machine Company, and a friend Sam Haughton (Col SG Haughton MP, 1889-1959).
 She had met Haughton, a well connected Orangeman and Freemason and a leader of the Irish linen industry at Matilda Knowles’ home.

 CSS was awarded the contract to analyse the data from the Northern Irish census of 1926.
 She opened a Dublin office in 1929.
 She created an international market for information services using comptometers and tabulators; her largest client was the Irish Hospitals' Sweepstake.
 Other clients in Ireland included the Electricity Supply Board, Great Southern Railways and shipbuilders Harland & Wolff.
 She opened a London office in 1932.

 In 1934 she joined British Tabulating Machine Company (BTM), and founded the Service Bureaux Division, at the same time continuing to run her own successful company, Calculating And Statistical Services.
 She married Royal Navy officer Commander John Savile Dent Metcalf DSC, RD, MiD (1895–1975) in August 1935 and was then known as Dora Metcalf.

 During World War II BTM supplied the "bombe" decryption machines to the codebreakers at Bletchley Park in England.
 Metcalf was in charge of managing the supply contract but ill health forced her to leave this work in 1942.

 After the War in 1949 Metcalf worked with physician Dorothy Price on the BCG tuberculosis vaccination programme in Ireland through St Ultan's Hospital.
 She was responsible for introducing the first electronic computer into Ireland in 1957 selling it to Michael Joe Costello of Irish Sugar.
 She retired in 1962.

 Later years

-John and Dora Metcalf enjoyed fishing for salmon and trout and in order to pursue this hobby on their retirement they relocated from London to Swordland Lodge on Loch Morar, which they rented until 1970 following which they spent their final years in Otley in Yorkshire.
+John and Dora Metcalf enjoyed fishing for salmon and trout and in order to pursue this hobby on their retirement they relocated from London to Loch Morar, where they stayed until 1970 following which they spent their final years in Otley in Yorkshire.

 Dora Metcalf died in 1982 aged 90 and was buried in the Lawnswood Cemetery and Crematorium in Leeds in West Yorkshire.